 - NGOs.. etc..

-Trilok Singh told us during the conference that, Scientific Selection of teachers on the basis of him/her capability, efficiency, aptitude and Knowledge are very much significant with the same regard.
+Scientific Selection of teachers on the basis of him/her capability, efficiency, aptitude and Knowledge are very much significant with the same regard.
 In other words, taylor scientific management suggest that, brainwashing of people called ‘mental revolutions’ are required to cycle the same issue, Society and Institutions at large.
 Further he said that, we need to build a think-tank network for exploring the same idea and not only the teachers while its a collective responsibility for all to get rid about the same.
-Also, Our National Level NGO Called VSSKK, India are one of them those who always promotes such kind of Idea.
+Also, Our National Level NGO Called VSSKK, India are one of them those who always promotes such kind of Idea in throught the world.

 Significantly, Teachers should be well trained and Well prepared with the same environment/light, teachers should have good ethics, morality and honesty and the teachers should deals with students just as a friend, Sure it helps or motivate him/her.
 We need to think beyond to makes our exercise more efficient.
 To be sure, there are multiple issues will need to be addressed if the Universities, Schools, civil society, Institutions and NGOs intends to move in above direction.
 The suggestions, feedback and ideas of different stakeholders will have to be debated in order to build Societal and political consensus around the same idea.
 In order to this, Morality, accountability and responsibility are becomes to much significant.
 Also, Number of Government schemes were successfully done by the appropriate ministries for such kind of students the people, Society and Institutions at large.